privacyguides/privacyguides.org/docs/browsers.en.md

     **uBlock Origin** is a popular content blocker that could help you block ads, trackers, and fingerprinting scripts.

-    We suggest enabling all of the [filter lists](https://github.com/gorhill/uBlock/wiki/Dashboard:-Filter-lists) under the "Ads," "Privacy," and "Malware domains".
-The "Annoyances" and "Multipurpose" lists can also be enabled, but they may break some social media functions.
-The *AdGuard URL Tracking Protection* filter list makes extensions like CleanURLs and NeatURLs redundant.
+    We suggest leaving the extension in its default configuration, as extra filter lists can add additional [attack surface](https://portswigger.net/research/ublock-i-exfiltrate-exploiting-ad-blockers-with-css).

     [Extension Info](https://github.com/gorhill/uBlock#readme){ .md-button .md-button--primary }